vbmaarten/CodeStories/src/README.md

 Running `grunt ngdocs` will generate a documentation web page in the docs folder.

 Set up a quick server at the docs/ directory to view the documentation.

+## Examples

+The directory `/app/stories` contains some example projects that already have some narration.